ICT-INFO &COMMUNICATION TECH

 3 Credits (3)

-Design, planning, and building of interactive and dynamic web applications.
-Topics include relational databases, object oriented programming, and web security.
+Design, plan, and build interactive and dynamic web applications.
+Topics include relational databases, object-oriented programming, and the application of backend frameworks.

 Learning Outcomes

-2. Read, design, and write code for backend web dev.
+- Plan, design, and create code for backend web development.

-4. Implement effective security and authentication on Web applications.
+- Implement adequate security and authentication for the deployment of Web applications.

 3 Credits (3)